 What Is Covered

 Pollution liability insurance policies cover claims from third parties against bodily injury and property damage caused by hazardous waste materials released during a company's business operations.
 This insurance not only covers you while you are completing a job but also covers your "completed operations."
-This means that if there is a problem with hazardous waste materials after you have finished the job, you are protected from any liability issues.
+In other words, if there is a problem with hazardous waste materials after you have finished the job, you are protected from any liability issues.

 Where Can You Buy Pollution Liability Insurance?

-Pollution liability coverage for contractors can be purchased from several different insurance companies.
-Most companies who sell contractor’s insurance will have this coverage available.
-The price for coverage will vary depending on coverage amount needed; your deductible and whether the coverage is purchase as a stand-alone policy or in combination with other another commercial policy.
-Here are a few of the companies who offer pollution liability insurance for contractors:
+According to the International Risk Management Institute (IRMI), there are approximately 40 insurance carriers offering some form of contractors’ pollution liability insurance.
+Most companies who sell contractor’s insurance have this coverage available.
+The price for coverage varies depending on coverage amount needed, your deductible, and whether the coverage is purchased as a stand-alone policy or in combination with other another commercial policy.
+Here are a few of the companies that offer pollution liability insurance for contractors: